XielQs/DiscordRPC/README.md

 Simple and easy to use Discord Rich Presence library for C.

-Official library is deprecated and not maintained anymore.
+Official library is deprecated and not maintained anymore and it SUCKS.
 So I decided to create a new one, but with some improvements and bug fixes.

 ## Features